Ebuka21/first_repo/README.md

-# Example Repository
+# Example repository

-This is my first repo
+This is my first repository
 Testing testing
-Hello New World!!!!
+Hello New World!!!!!

-.md == Markdown
+different from the one sent from Visual Studio